Myofascial Pain Integrated Self-care Treatment

 “I realized I have a lot of habits that contribute to my pain,” says Olivia.
 Topping the list were forward head posture, tensing the jaw, hunched shoulders, and sitting too much at work.
 As a catastrophe risk analyst for an insurance company, Olivia spends most of her day sitting in front of a computer.
 Olivia found the training easy to use and talked to every Wednesday by telephone with Dr. Fricton.
 Smaller stepping stones reduced the feeling of being overwhelming.

-Next was figuring out which habits she needed to focus her energy on changing.
+Next was figuring out which habits she needed to focus her energy on changing in tandem with our professional Minnesota jaw pain treament.
 Her diet was already healthy, for example, but she needed more exercise.
 “After a long time of feeling I needed to lay down a lot due to the pain, it was hard to get back into exercise,” she says.

 Overcoming Myofascial Pain with the “HEALS” Strategy